vickygx/Fritter/README.md

 Many argue that one of the many benefits of MongoDB is that it is schemaless.
 However, any good design also must have some data model, which is a less formalized version of a schema.
 Moreover, this project will soon contain many complicated relationships (relationships between users and message, users and other users) and features.
 Thus, I have decided to use Mongoose instead of Monk so that I can go through an object oriented approach in building my model.
 I also felt that using Mongoose allowed an easier way for me to modularize my code (MVC).

-2) Messages - Relational vs. embedded
+2) Tweet + User Schema - Relational vs. embedded

 I first weighed several options: